vtqveant/simple-lcg/README.md

 * On p.
 77, Fig. 3.14(b) a link between `N2` and `S4` is not eligible, should not the first category of the antecedent rather be `S1\(N2/N3)` instead of `S1/(N2/N3)`?
 * On p.
 153 the categories of 'by' and of its parent in the trees are swapped.

+### References

+* Penn, G. (2004).
+A Graph-Theoretic Approach to Sequent Derivability in the Lambek Calculus.
+* Fowler, T. A. D. (2016).
+Lambek Categorial Grammars for Practical Parsing (Doctoral dissertation).

 ### License